IgniteUI/help-topics/topics/02_Controls/igEditors/00_igCurrencyEditor/00_igCurrencyEditor_igCurrencyEditor_Overview.md

 # igCurrencyEditor Overview

-The Ignite UI™ currency editor, or `igCurrencyEditor`, is a control which renders an input field which only accepts numeric values, formatted as various currency types.
+The %%ProductName%%™ currency editor, or `igCurrencyEditor`, is a control which renders an input field which only accepts numeric values, formatted as various currency types.
 The `igCurrencyEditor` control supports localization, by recognizing different regional options exposed from the browser.

 As the user interacts with the control, the visual appearance is updated to reflect any changes.
 Once the editor loses focus, a value-dependent positive or negative pattern is applied to the control, along with adding the appropriate currency sign.